tihomiro/laravel-mix-demo/README.md

 ### Run npm run production to compile assets

-To compile the code so that your css and javascript files are neatly concatenated and minimized run `npm run production`.
+To compile the code so that your CSS and javascript files are neatly concatenated and minimized run `npm run production`.
 This will also minify any image assets you have in your `resources/assets/images` folder while copying the images to `public/images`.

 ### The webpack.mix.js file